Wind turbine blaze after storm

 Cambridgeshire Fire and Rescue Service said crews were on standby but the fire was allowed to burn out safely and required no action from them.

-A spokesman for renewable energy company Siemens Gamesa, which oversees the operation and maintenance of the turbines at Ransonmoor Wind Farm in the village, said its engineers were investigating the incident and it would be inappropriate to comment further at this stage.
+A spokesman for renewable energy company Siemens Gamesa, which oversees the operation and maintenance of the turbines at Ransonmoor Wind Farm in the village, said its engineers were investigating the incident.

+He added: "Siemens Gamesa Renewable Energy can confirm there have been no injuries to any member of the public, nor to any employees."